-For over twenty-five years, Panos Pictures has been working with the commercial and nonprofit sectors, actively using photography to campaign and communicate through a range of media to new and diverse audiences.
-Recognizing that photography is more than pictures on a page, Panos has engaged in all forms of visual communication, producing exhibitions, multimedia, books and video, as well as long-term documentary projects.
-Panos photographers seek out stories that matter and convey an unparalleled understanding and awareness of the sensitivities and ethical dimensions of the issues and areas they document.
-In addition to Panos creating its own projects, it makes its expertise available to other organizations.
+For more than 25 years, Panos Pictures has been working with the commercial and nonprofit sectors, using photography to campaign and communicate to new and diverse audiences.
+Recognizing that photography is more than pictures on a page, Panos has engaged in all forms of visual communication, producing exhibitions, multimedia, books and video, as well as documentary projects.
+Panos photographers seek out stories that matter and convey an unparalleled awareness of the sensitivities and ethical dimensions of the issues and areas they document.
+In addition to creating its own projects, Panos it makes its expertise available to other organizations.